u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 Click :guilabel:`Create` to add this new mailing campaign to the database, and modify its settings in the future.
-And click :guilabel:`Create and Edit...` to add this new mailing campaign to the database, and Odoo reveals a pop-up window.
+And click :guilabel:`Create and Edit...` to add this new mailing campaign to the database, and Thrive Bureau ERP reveals a pop-up window.

 .. image:: email_marketing/mailing-campaign-popup.png
    :align: center
-   :alt: View of the email mailing campaign pop-up window in Odoo Email Marketing application.
+   :alt: View of the email mailing campaign pop-up window in Thrive Bureau ERP Email Marketing application.

 Here, the new mailing campaign can be further customized.
 Adjust the :guilabel:`Campaign Name`, assign a :guilabel:`Responsible`, and add :guilabel:`Tags`.

 The top row of the :guilabel:`Create: Mailing Campaign` pop-up window is filled with analytical smart buttons.
 Each of which displays various metrics related to the campaign.
-When clicked, Odoo reveals a separate, more detailed page with even more in-depth statistics.
+When clicked, Thrive Bureau ERP reveals a separate, more detailed page with even more in-depth statistics.

 The option to instantly a new communication from this pop-up window is available in the upper-left